Alcohol-Restricted Driver Information (ARD)

-The “Alcohol Restricted Driver” Law (UCA 41-6a-529) affects you when you have been convicted, suspended or revoked for one of the offenses listed below.
-As an alcohol restricted driver, you will retain full driving privileges, except you are prohibited from having any alcohol in your system when you drive.
+The “Alcohol-Restricted Driver” Law (UCA 41-6a-529) affects you when you have been convicted, suspended, or revoked for one (1) of the offenses listed below.
+As an alcohol-restricted driver, you will retain full driving privileges, except you are prohibited from having alcohol in your system when driving.

 - Driving under the influence (DUI) – (UCA 41-6a-502)

 - Refusal to submit to a chemical test resulting in an administrative revocation – (UCA 41-6a-520)

 - Alcohol restricted driver violation – (UCA 41-6a-530)

 A conviction for a refusal to submit a chemical test (UCA 41-6a-521.1)

 You must not drive with any alcohol in your system.

 - A driver under the age of 21 is considered to be alcohol-restricted.

 - Two (2) years for the first conviction for DUI or alcohol-related reckless driving.